-Our favorite part of the webinar was discussing the three areas where recognition programs typically get stuck, they include: Prioritization, Executive Buy-In, and Budget.
+Our favorite part of the webinar was discussing the three areas where employee recognition programs typically get stuck, they include: Prioritization, Executive Buy-In, and Budget.

 Does this sound familiar?
 “Blueboard sounds great!
 We’ll get to that next year once we finish our HRIS implementation and get through open enrollment.”

-Recognition can get deprioritized for one or two common reasons:
+Employee recognition can get deprioritized for one or two common reasons:

-But according to Gallup, out of the three major drivers of employee engagement (Leadership & Communication, Learning & Development, and Recognition) recognition takes the least amount of effort and resources, yet delivers the biggest impact.
+But according to Gallup, out of the three major drivers of employee engagement (Leadership & Communication, Learning & Development, and employee Recognition) recognition takes the least amount of effort and resources, yet delivers the biggest impact.

 How Blueboard Can Help:

 Why is executive buy-in a challenge?
-Sometimes recognition and/or Blueboard isn’t communicated effectively to leadership, meaning your boss, VP of Talent, CFO or CEO doesn’t give you the attention you’re seeking.
+Sometimes employee recognition and/or Blueboard isn’t communicated effectively to leadership, meaning your boss, VP of Talent, CFO or CEO doesn’t give you the attention you’re seeking.

 Ring a bell?
 “Blueboard sounds fluffy.
 Are experiences really better than cash?
 What is the ROI on this?
 Will it fix our retention problem?”

-Many leaders think of recognition as a checkbox item – not something to be improved and optimized.
+Many leaders think of employee recognition as a checkbox item – not something to be improved and optimized.
 One way to shake them out of this mindset is to create and share your vision of what awesome employee recognition looks like:

 How Blueboard Can Help: